-An agro-food supply chain consists of interdependent firms involved in the production and transformation of goods, services and related information, as well as in flow of these from farm to fork.
+An agro-food supply chain consists of interdependent firms involved in the production and transformation of goods, services, and related information, as well as in the flow of these from farm to fork.
 Funds and other resources flow back from the end customers to the point of origin.

-- A closer relationship is supposed to help the chain members to $\begin{bmatrix} 10 \\ 10 \end{bmatrix}$: - a. achieve cost reductions and revenue enhancement; - b. increase the flexibility in dealing with supply and demand uncertainties.
+A closer relationship is supposed to help the chain members to (Lee et al., 1997):

+1. achieve cost reductions and revenue enhancement; and

+2. increase flexibility in dealing with supply and demand uncertainties.

-These relationships can be based on trust, dyadic symmetry and mutuality as well as on an imbalance of power within the supply-chain.
+These relationships can be based on trust, dyadic symmetry, and mutuality as well as on an imbalance of power within the supply-chain.

-Some authors specifically consider power imbalance as detrimental to a sustainable business relationship ^[11,12,13], while other suggest that close cooperation helps the supply chain members to effectively match demand and supply to increase overall supply chain profitability ^[14].
-According to Petersen et al ^[2], effective collaborative planning is expected to improve supply chain performance by facilitating decisions that reflect a broad view of the supply chain and take into account interactions among the firms in the supply chain.
+Some authors specifically consider power imbalance as detrimental to a sustainable business relationship (Doney and Cannon, 1997; Gummesson, 1999; Pole and Haskell, 2002), while others suggest that close cooperation helps the supply chain members to effectively match demand and supply to increase overall supply chain profitability (Simatupang and Sridharan, 2002).
+According to Petersen et al. (2005), effective collaborative planning is expected to improve supply chain performance by facilitating decisions that reflect a broad view of the supply chain and take into account interactions among the firms in the supply chain.
 Performance improvement might be expected in the form of increased inventory turns, better on-time delivery, improved responsiveness, better quality, reduced purchase prices, and/or reduced total cost.
-Christopher ^[15] confirms the fact that supply chain performance depends on the quality of the relationships that extends from upstream to downstream chain partners.
-Duffy and Fearne ^[16] provided empirical evidence supporting the theory that partnerships can improve the performance of a firm.
+Christopher (1998) confirms the fact that supply chain performance depends on the quality of the relationships that extends from upstream to downstream chain partners.
+Duffy and Fearne (2004) provided empirical evidence supporting the theory that partnerships can improve the performance of a firm.

 These views are not shared by all.
-Campbell ^[17] did not find any correlation between the buyer's trust in

-These views are not shared by all.
-Campbell ^[17] did not find any correlation between the buyer's trust in the supplier and the supplier's trust in the buyer, and suggested that other factors could explain successful relationships.
-Cox ^[18] suggests that business is about selfishness and that companies are only successful when they possess power over someone or something.
-Palmer ^[19,20], in his Darwinian approach to relationship marketing, illustrate the role of selfishness in buyer-seller relationships.
-These views essentially apply to supply-chain analysis the maintained hypotheses borrowed from classical and neoclassical economics, starting with Adam Smith's "invisible hand".
-A similar conclusion, with regard to food supply chains, is reached by Hingley ^[21], who contends that "relationship in vertical supply channels (such as food) are often imbalanced and do favour the buyer."
+Campbell (1997) did not find any correlation between the buyer's trust in the supplier and the supplier's trust in the buyer, and suggested that other factors could explain successful relationships.
+Cox (1999) suggests that business is about selfishness and that companies are only successful when they possess power over someone or something.
+Palmer (2000, 2002), in his Darwinian approach to relationship marketing, illustrates the role of selfishness in buyer-seller relationships.
+These views essentially apply to supply-chain analysis, the maintained hypotheses borrowed from classical and neoclassical economics, starting with Adam Smith's "invisible hand."
+A similar conclusion, with regard to food supply chains, is reached by Hingley (2005, p.
+856), who contends that "relationships in vertical supply channels (such as food) are often imbalanced and do favour the buyer."

 Collaboration between members of a supply chain can take many forms.
 According to some authors, information management is crucial.
 Sharing relevant information is therefore an important form of cooperation.
-Information sharing is an essential element of inter-organizational relationships among the members of a chain^[22].
-Besides, the flow of information between the actors of a supply chain co-ordinates other flows, such as product flow^[23].
+Information sharing is an essential element of inter-organizational relationships among the members of a chain (Anderson and Narus, 1990).
+Besides, the flow of information between the actors of a supply chain co-ordinates other flows, such as product flow (Coughlan et al., 2001).

 Another important form is collaborative planning and decision making.
-Harrington^[24] cited a variety of potential benefits of collaborative planning, including reduced inventories, reduced transportation and distribution centre costs, improved cycle times and customer service, fewer emergency orders, and fewer backorders and returns.
+Harrington (2000) cited a variety of potential benefits of collaborative planning, including reduced inventories, reduced transportation and distribution centre costs, improved cycle times and customer service, fewer emergency orders, and fewer backorders and returns.